trimstray/nginx-admins-handbook/doc/RULES.md

   > I don't like duplicating the rules, but separate `listen` directives is certainly to help you maintain and modify your configuration.
 I always split the configuration if I want to redirect from HTTP to HTTPS.

-  > It's useful if you pin multiple domains to one IP address.
+  > It's also useful if you pin multiple domains to one IP address.
 This allows you to attach one `listen` directive (e.g. if you keep it in the configuration file) to multiple domains configurations.

   > It may also be necessary to hardcode the domains if you're using HTTPS, because you have to know upfront which certificates you'll be providing.